 ASSIGNMENT AND ASSUMPTION

-Section 1.01 Assignment hereby assigns to Enron all of its rights, title, interests, benefits, obligations and liabilities in, to and under the Swap Agreement and Enron hereby assumes and agrees to pay and perform all such obligations and liabilities.
+Section 1.01 Assignment Sponsor.
+Party A hereby assigns to Enron all of its rights, title, interests, benefits, obligations and liabilities in, to and under the Swap Agreement and Enron hereby assumes and agrees to pay and perform all such obligations and liabilities.

-Section 1.02    Amendment    The Schedule to the Swap Agreement is hereby amended so that (a) Parts 1 through 5 thereof are hereby deleted and replaced in their entirety by Parts 1 through 5 of the form of Schedule set out at Exhibit (the “Enron Schedule”) of that certain Facility Agreement dated as of November    , 2000 and executed by the Trust, Canadian Imperial Bank of Commerce, as agent and the other banks party thereto; and (b) all references to “Party A” in the Swap Agreement are hereby deleted and replaced with references to “Enron Corp.”
+Section 1.02    Amendment.
+The Schedule to the Swap Agreement is hereby amended so that (a) Parts 1 through 5 thereof are hereby deleted and replaced in their entirety by Parts 1 through 5 of the form of Schedule set out at Exhibit G-3 G3 (the “Enron Schedule”) of that certain Facility Agreement dated as of November    __20, 2000 and executed by the Trust, Canadian Imperial Bank of Commerce, as agent and the other banks party thereto; and (b) all references to “Party A” in the Swap Agreement are hereby deleted and replaced with references to “Enron Corp.”

-Section 1.03 Opinion    The assignment and amendments to be effected pursuant to Sections 1.01 and 1.02 shall be conditional upon Enron having delivered to the Agent (as defined in the Swap Agreement) an opinion of counsel to Enron and Party A with respect to this agreement and the Swap Agreement in substantially the form set out in Exhibit A to the Enron Schedule, with such changes as may be approved by the Agent.
+Section 1.03 Opinion.
+The assignment and amendments to be effected pursuant to Sections 1.01 and 1.02 shall be conditional upon Enron having delivered to the Agent (as defined in the Swap Agreement) an opinion of counsel to Enron and Party A with respect to this agreement and the Swap Agreement in substantially the form set out in Exhibit A to the Enron Schedule, with such changes as may be approved by the Agent.

 ARTICLE II